 Sam worked as a senior policy officer for the Victorian Department of Sustainability and Environment from 2005 to 2016.

 Sam is currently based in rural Victoria and is passionate about connecting people to the land and environment.

 Chief Executive Officer

 Linda joined the Trust as CEO in February 2020.
 Linda is an accountant by background and has been working with the Trust since June 2014 in an accounting capacity.
-Linda has extensive experience in large corporate, fast growing and socially aware entrepreneurial enterprise, and in consulting to small / medium enterprises and not-for-profits.
+Linda has extensive experience in large corporate, fast growing and socially aware entrepreneurial enterprises, and consulting to small/medium enterprises and not-for-profits.

-Linda is a passionate traveller, loves hiking, skiing and scouting and she is enjoying learning about all things eucalypt.
+Linda is a passionate traveller, who loves cycling, hiking, skiing and scouting.
+She is enjoying learning about all things eucalypt.